ngntrgduc/ngntrgduc.github.io/content/quotes.md

 > "You keep on learning and learning, and pretty soon you learn something no one has learned before." - Richard Feynman

 > "Shoot for the moon.
 Even if you miss, you'll land among the stars." - Norman Vincent Peale

+> "Today is the first day of the rest of your life" - Elon Musk

+> "If you can't do great things, do small things in a great way." - Napoleon Hill